 - How does FI impact his “real” life?
 His wife is excited about the FI lifestyle of living abroad and having more time with POF.

-- Physicians who don’t live in the high cost of living areas on the coasts actually make more money and have lower cost of living
+- Physicians who don’t live in the high cost of living areas on the coasts actually make more money and have a lower cost of living

 - Strategies for high income earners pursuing FI: lower your taxable income as much as possible with tax-deferred retirement and HSA accounts